What are Dynamic Variables?

 Using with the Template Tag

-We are just looking to get a random number for this, so we can simply use the built in PHP function rand() to generate a random number for us.
+We are just looking to get an individual Image by using its unique ID, so we can simply pass the ID by assigning it to the PHP variable.
 The code looks like this:

 Using Dynamic Variables in the Query String